msalemor/ai-tutors/genai-development/genai-intro.md

 # Set the prompt and other parameters
 async def main():
-    full, response = await completion("What is the speed of light?") print(json.dumps(full, indent=4))
+    full, response = await completion("What are some Azure Compute services?") print(json.dumps(full, indent=4))
     print(response)